FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

 header, meaning that format is checked for a match in the priorities last.
 If ``prefer_extension`` is set to ``true`` then the virtual Accept header will be one higher than the highest ``q`` causing the extension to be checked first.
-Setting ``priorities`` to a non empty array enables Accept header negotiations.
+Setting ``priorities`` to a non-empty array enables Accept header negotiations.

 .. code-block:: yaml